 Songs like this one can be used during class meetings and/or in homework assignments.
 Either way, the song will be most impactful if students DO something with it, as opposed to just listening.

-(3) What does it mean to say that hemoglobin binds oxygen "in a sigmoid fashion"?
+(6) What is meant by the line that hemoglobin binds oxygen "in a sigmoid fashion"?